ddoxddev/discord-dm-sender/README.md

 Replace "YOUR_TOKEN_HERE" in the script with your Discord user token.
 Set the channel_id variable to the ID of the channel you want to send messages to.
 Modify the message variable to your desired message content.
-Adjust the time.sleep(1800) value to control the delay between messages (in seconds).

 # Running the script